NOTICE OF NON DISCRIMINATIORY POLICY AS TO STUDENTS

 - What to expect when School resumes (e.g., new equipment, field trips, special units).

-- Supplies needed (i.e., composition books, pocket folders, calculators, file card boxes etc.).
+- Supplies needed (i.e., composition books, pocket folders, calculators, file card boxes, etc.).

-- Any summer assignments - book list, writing assignment etc.
+- Any summer assignments - book list, writing assignment, etc.

 Please give a draft of your letter to the Head of School before mailing it to the students and parents.
 You may request a set of class labels from the Office Manager.
 POLICY AGAINST HARASSMENT, DISCRIMINATION AND RETALIATION

-It is the policy of the School to maintain a working environment that encourages mutual respect, promotes respectful and congenial relationships between employees and that is free from all forms of harassment, discrimination and retaliation by anyone, including supervisors, co-workers, vendors, students and parents.
+It is the policy of the School to maintain a working environment that encourages mutual respect, promotes respectful and congenial relationships between employees and that is free from all forms of harassment, discrimination, and retaliation by anyone, including supervisors, co-workers, vendors, students, and parents.
 Harassment, discrimination or retaliation is expressly strictly prohibited and will not be tolerated by the School.
 Accordingly, School administration is committed to vigorously addressing complaints of unlawful harassment, sexual harassment, discrimination and retaliation at all levels within the School.

 This Policy applies to all persons involved in or related to the School’s community, including administrators, employees, students and business associates, including parents, vendors and independent contractors, unpaid interns and volunteers, and prohibits discrimination, harassment, or retaliation on the part of any employee, supervisor, manager, student, intern, third party or visitor (including by way of example, any parent/guardian, volunteer, independent contractor, agency temporary employee, vendor, applicant, intern, etc.).
 Every person covered under this Policy is prohibited from harassing, discriminating or retaliating against applicants, employees, independent contractors or students because: (1) of an individual’s protected classification, (2) of the perception of an individual’s protected classification, or (3) the individual associates with a person who has or is perceived to have a protected classification.
 Reported or suspected occurrences of unlawful harassment, discrimination and retaliation will be promptly and thoroughly investigated.
-The School has taken in the past and will continue in the future to take prompt and necessary steps to investigate and, where appropriate, correct any harassment, discrimination and retaliation.
+The School has taken in the past and will continue in the future to take prompt and necessary steps to investigate and, where appropriate, correct any harassment, discrimination, and retaliation.
 The School will not permit or condone any acts of retaliation against anyone who files harassment complaints or cooperates in the investigation of same.

-This Policy prohibits treating an individual differently based on their actual or perceived protected classification(s) as defined by this Policy by taking an adverse action against or denying a benefit to that individual.
+This Policy prohibits treating an individual differently based on their actual or perceived protected classification(s) as defined by this Policy by taking adverse action against or denying a benefit to that individual.

-Harassment means words or conduct undertaken because of an individual’s protected classification, and which subjectively and objectively offend another person.
+Harassment means words or conducts undertaken because of an individual’s protected classification, and which subjectively and objectively offend another person.
 Harassment based on sex or any other protected category is unlawful and will not be tolerated.
 Harassment includes, but is not limited to, the following examples of behavior undertaken because of an individual’s protected classification:

 - Verbal harassment, such as unwelcome slurs, epithets, jokes, or verbal, graphic, or suggestive comments, propositioning, on the basis of a person’s protected classification, including religious race, color, religion (including all aspects of religious beliefs, observance or practice, including religious dress or grooming practices), sex (including gender, gender identity, gender expression, transgender, pregnancy and breastfeeding), sexual orientation (including heterosexuality, bisexuality, and homosexuality), national origin, ancestry, citizenship status, uniformed service member status, marital status, domestic partnership status, age, medical condition, genetic characteristics or information, and physical or mental disability.
 Verbal harassment includes comments on appearance including dress or physical features, or dress consistent with gender identification, or race-oriented stories and jokes.